apache/flink/README.md

 ### Eclipse Setup and Debugging

-As soon as you want to contribute back to the project or develop your own Jobs for Stratosphere, you need a working development environment.
+To contribute back to the project or develop your own jobs for Stratosphere, you need a working development environment.
 We use Eclipse and IntelliJ for development.
 Here we focus on Eclipse.

 Import the Stratosphere source code using Maven's Import tool:
   * Select "Import" from the "File"-menu.